 However, 3DS 2 won’t be a silver bullet for online merchants and payment providers.
 Ravelin found that even forward-thinking banks who have already implemented one-time password and app-based verification still lost 19% of transactions through 3DS.

-Ravelin Accept combines machine learning powered risk analysis with issuer intelligence and 3D Secure authentication as a complete toolkit to comply with the upcoming revised Payment Services Directive (PSD2).
+Ravelin's payment authentication solutions combine machine learning powered risk analysis with issuer intelligence and 3D Secure as a complete toolkit to comply with the upcoming revised Payment Services Directive (PSD2).
 This empowers merchants and payment providers to maximise payment acceptance while keeping fraud rates low.
-To find out more, visit the Ravelin Accept page or get in touch with us today.
+To find out more, read about our payment authentication solutions or get in touch with us today.